jeffssh/burp-tcp-tools/README.md

 # burp-tcp-tools
-extension for burp tcp support
+Proof of concept extension for burp tcp support.
+Not interested in supporting this, decided to create a golang library to serve the same purpose.
+This library can be found [here](https://github.com/jeffssh/gex).